changkun/modern-cpp-tutorial/book/en-us/04-containers.md

 ## 4.3 Tuples

 Programmers who have known Python should be aware of the concept of tuples.
-Looking at the containers in traditional C++, except for `std::pair`
-There seems to be no ready-made structure to store different types of data (usually we will define the structure ourselves).
+Looking at the containers in traditional C++, except for `std::pair` there seems to be no ready-made structure to store different types of data (usually we will define the structure ourselves).
 But the flaw of `std::pair` is obvious, only two elements can be saved.

 ### Basic Operations